comfybyte/nixprs/README.md

 # ❄️📦️ nixprs
-A collection of homegrown [Nix](https://nixos.org/) packages, helpers and other expressions.
+my [Nix](https://nixos.org/) packages and expressions that don't really fit elsewhere.

-## Packages
+## using packages
-You can run any package without commiting to installation with:
+run a package once with:
 ```
 nix run github:comfybyte/nixprs#package-name
 ```

-or install imperatively with:
+or install it imperatively with:
 ```
 nix profile install github:comfybyte/nixprs#package-name
 ```

-### With flakes
+### adding package to flake
-Add this repository as an input:
+add this repository as an input:
 ```nix
 {
     inputs.nixprs.url = "github:comfybyte/nixprs";
 }
 ```

-and then consume them your way, like:
+and then consume them however you want, like:
 ```nix
 { inputs, system, ... }: {
     environment.systemPackages = [